• Welcome

 New Zealand has been isolated from the rest of the world for around 60 million years meaning 80% of trees, ferns and flowing plants are only found in New Zealand (endemic).
 However, since humans arrived 800 years ago, 65% of our land has been cleared and converted for human occupation and use.

-Habitat loss in the region started with forest fires lit by early Maori to flush out Moa for hunting.
+Habitat loss in the region started with forest fires lit by early Māori to flush out Moa for hunting and easing travel.
 Forests that once cloaked the landscape were replaced with shrub and tussock grasslands as a result.
-The land never returned to forest as farming and mining practises introduced to NZ by Europeans and subsequent pests have prevented kept the land sparse of native plants.
-Remnants of our native local ecosystems are now forced to occupy areas humans and pest have not yet infiltrated in order to survive.
+The land never returned to the forest as farming and mining practices were introduced to NZ by Europeans and subsequent pests have prevented kept the land sparse of native plants.
+Remnants of our native local ecosystems are now forced to occupy areas humans and pests have not yet infiltrated to survive.
 In Cromwell, many of our endemic species now cling to the rocky gullies and steep slopes of the region to avoid the grazing activity of pests and farming practices.

-Low Shrubs
+Low shrubs

 Picture